-Let's look at the positives first.
-Quite simply, most people want a quick and easy pump to use for a top-up of air pre-ride, and the Stratosphere Sport will do that.
+Most people want a quick and easy pump to use for a top-up of air pre-ride, and the Stratosphere Sport will do that.
 It’s got some user-friendly features too, a big easy to grip handle, and an easy to read dial - even if it is on the floor.

 The 'smart' head can adapt to both Presta and Schrader valves, so no fiddling with pesky valve adaptors, and it’s not a struggle to get on and off a valve – even one handed.

 The 'extra-long' hose – comparable with those of other pumps – means you can use it on a bike in a stand.
 However, the hose is secured to the base, shortening the reach compared with those that have the gauge higher up the pump shaft.

 The price, at a little over £30, is okay for a low budget option, but there are others, such as the Topeak Joe Blow Sport or Zefal Profil Max FP60, that'll give you a lot more for a little more money.
 I still swear by my simple Bikehut Performance Track Pump (the link is the same pump with a different sticker on), still going strong five years on, and even capable of getting me through a tubeless set-up.

-Overall, the Stratosphere Sport is a low budget option, and so some of these negatives shouldn't be taken too heavily.
-That said, while it does the job of pumping up your tyres, there are other products on the market at a similar price of better quality, and I'm a bit surprised the Fabric doesn't at least match them.
+Overall, the Stratosphere Sport is a budget option, and so some of these negatives shouldn't be taken too heavily.
+That said, while it does the job of pumping up your tyres, there are other pumps on the market at a similar price that are, in our opinion, better.

 There are better alternatives for the price, but it'll do what you need it to do